modevol-com/gqloom/website/docs/schema/valibot.md

 ## Defining objects

-We can use Valibot to define objects and use them as [silk] (... /silk) to use:
+We can use Valibot to define objects and use them as [silk](../silk):

 ```ts twoslash
 import * as v from "valibot"